Understanding Climate Change

 We may have already passed the carrying capacity of the planet – at a reasonable and equitable distribution of material resources.
 The growth path we have been following, powered by fossil fuel, is unsustainable.
 So we need to start the great transition to a more efficient society powered by renewable sources of energy.

-This page is a guide to understanding climate change (and related energy issues): how we got where we are now, what is happening to the Earth and locally to the climate of Vermont and New England – and our responsibility for the choices we face.
+This page is a guide to understanding climate change (and related energy issues): how we got where we are now, what is happening to the Earth and locally to the climate of Vermont and New England – our responsibility for the choices we face - and a frame of mind to help you face these deep issues.

 Questions About Climate Change